tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

    - The **Settings** > **General** > **About** screen says: "This iPhone is supervised.
 Contoso can monitor your Internet traffic and locate this device."

      > [!NOTE]
      > A device enrolled without supervision can only be reset to supervised by using the Apple Configurator.
-Resetting the device in this manner requires connecting an iOS device to a Mac with a USB cable.
+Resetting the device in this manner requires connecting an iOS/iPadOS device to a Mac with a USB cable.
 Learn more about this on [Apple Configurator docs](http://help.apple.com/configurator/mac/2.3).

-10. Choose if you want locked enrollment for devices using this profile. **Locked enrollment** disables iOS settings that allow the management profile to be removed from the **Settings** menu.
+10. Choose if you want locked enrollment for devices using this profile. **Locked enrollment** disables iOS/iPadOS settings that allow the management profile to be removed from the **Settings** menu.
 After device enrollment, you can't change this setting without wiping the device.
 Such devices must have the **Supervised** Management Mode set to *Yes*.

 11. Choose if you want the devices using this profile to be able to **Sync with computers**.
 If you choose **Allow Apple Configurator by certificate**, you must choose a certificate under **Apple Configurator Certificates**.